appsmithorg/appsmith-docs/website/docs/build-apps/how-to-guides/export-audit-logs.md

 <dd>

-*Example:* This code defines an `executeWorkflow` method that fetches logs from MongoDB for a specified date range using `fromDate` and `toDate` parameters.
+*Example:* This code shows how to use the existing `executeWorkflow` method to fetch logs from MongoDB for a specified date range using `fromDate` and `toDate` parameters.

 ```js
 export default {